Frequently Asked Questions (FAQs)

 How do I report a scam?

-You can report inaccurate or suspicious information you read or hear through our enquiry form.
+You can contact us to report inaccurate or suspicious information you read or hear.

 Please see avoiding scams and false information for further assistance.